Sakura-Byte/yt-dlp/README.md

     -N, --concurrent-fragments N    Number of fragments of a dash/hlsnative video that should be downloaded concurrently
                                     (default is 1)
+    --jobs, --playlist-concurrency N
+                                   Number of playlist or channel items to download concurrently (default is 4).
+Does
+                                   not apply to fragment downloads
     -r, --limit-rate RATE           Maximum download rate in bytes per second, e.g. 50K or 4.2M
     --throttled-rate RATE           Minimum download rate in bytes per second